wso2/docs-choreo-dev/en/docs/administration/organization.md

 # Organization

-An Organization is a logical grouping of users and users' resources in Choreo.
+An organization in Choreo is a logical grouping of users and users' resources.
 A first-time user can create an organization and be a member of it when signing in to Choreo.
-Users or resources in one organization cannot access the other organization's resources unless an admin of another organization invites them and adds them as a member of that organization.
+Users or resources in one organization cannot access another organization's resources unless an admin of this other organization invites them and adds them as a member of that organization.
 A user cannot create more than one organization.

 ## Switch Organizations